planetsizecpu/Cave-In/README.md

 I know it does not have the quality of the true arcade game, but the goal is not to market it, but to learn, to play and share the code to others, so they can also enjoy and learn in his way.
 In addition there are some known functional concerns on behavior, and for sure will discover more, so the development continues.

-Official sound support is not available at this time, so no sound is provided by now, but I remember the sound effects & melody (ice cream truck song melody)
+Official sound support is not available at this time, so no sound is provided by now, but I remember the sound effects & melody (ice cream truck song melody), some day music would be available and we could enjoy much more.

-To run it just download/unpack the files & folders and click on cave.red file if you have the Red language toolchain in your path (yes it runs on interpreter, that's how powerful Red-lang is), otherwise click on cave executable file (not tested on Mac).
+To run the game you need the Red toolchain in your path, just download/unpack the files & folders and click on cave.red file (yes it runs on interpreter, that's how powerful Red-lang is), otherwise click on cave executable file (not tested on Mac).

 Have fun! 😉